 There is so much to do in Los Angeles that you can explore it for months and still find cool neighborhoods and great venues you didn’t know existed.
 However, part of LA’s beauty is the incredibly diverse nature that surrounds it.
 Angelenos love taking road trips out of the city as often as they can on the weekends, to get a breath of fresh air and see some of California’s amazing pristine beauty.

 If you are looking for a one-day excursion from Los Angeles, these are the 5 best day trips to take from LA.
+If you have more time, you can stay 1 or 2 nights, as they also make excellent weekend getaways from LA.

 La Jolla is the quintessential laid-back California beach town.
 Just outside San Diego, only a 1.5-hour drive from Los Angeles, La Jolla is a playground for surfers, beach bums, volleyball players, and all others who enjoy the endless southern California sun.